Thursday, November 21, 2024

 Doesn’t matter what SSD you get as long as it is an SSD and not an HDD.

-All SSDs have the same advantages for web design and your workflow: IDEs will launch fast, opening/close files will be instant, libraries will open in a flash, the sytem will boot in seocnds.
+All SSDs generations have the same speed regarding web development workflow: IDEs will launch fast, opening/close files will be instant, libraries will open in a flash, the sytem will boot in seconds.

 GPU

-No need to worry about graphics card unless you are a HEAVY Adobe Creative Suite User.
-If so, any dedicated GPU will be okay.
-No need to high-end GPUs.
+No need to worry about the graphics card unless you are a heavy Adobe Creative Suite user.
+If so, any dedicated GPU will be fine.
+There’s no need for high-end GPUs

 Top 6 Best Laptops For Web Development